JakePIXL/audit-tools/README.md

 from audit_tools import SessionManager, Scanner

 session = SessionManager('/path/to/products.csv') # Path to products.csv
-scanner = Scanner(session) # Create a scanner object

 ...

-session.count_product('F7X6A7', 20) # Add 20 of F7X6A7 to the inventory
+session.count_product('F7X6A7', 20) # Counts 20 F7X6A7's to the inventory
+session.increase_product('F7X6A7', 10) # Increases F7X6A7 to 30 in the inventory
-session.reduce_product('F7X6A7', 3) # Reduce 3 of F7X6A7 from the inventory
+session.reduce_product('F7X6A7', 3) # Reduces F7X6A7 to 27 in the inventory

+print(session.get_product('F7X6A7')) # Returns the row of product with SKU 'F7X6A7'

 ...

+session.parse_session_data() # Updates session dataframes with accurate content

+session.shutdown() # Saves session data to disk

+...

+# Usage of the scanner is discouraged as it is not thread safe or efficient
+# Scanner is mostly for testing purposes

+scanner = Scanner(session) # Creates a scanner object

-scanner.start_count() # Starts a text based loop for counting products
+scanner.start_count() # Starts the count process

-session.shutdown() # Parses session data and saves the session to a file
+scanner.shutdown() # processes and saves session data to disk
 ```